codenotary/immudb-webconsole/client/content/guides/sdk/money.md

 ---
-title: Money
+title: "Example: Money transfer notarization"
-sort: 30
+sort: 60
 code: money
 active: true
 ---

-In this example you will see a basic abstraction of a money transfer data storing using immudb
+Putting it all together, in this example you will see a basic abstraction of a money transfer data storing program using immudb.